preciofishbone/OmniaDocsG2/blocks/user-information-block/index.rst

 Actions
 --------
-Here you can select some actions to be available on the card as links.
+Here you can select some actions to be available as links.
 Default=none.
 Note that there are actions only the current user (the user shown on the card) can use, and actions for all other users.

 .. image:: user-information-settings-actions.png